 After multiple years of serving The Christian Science Publishing Society, Roger went onto active duty as an Army Chaplain in 2019.
 He is currently the battalion chaplain for an Air Assault unit at Ft.
 Campbell, KY, where he lives with his wife and children.

 Kelsey has been passionate about Christian Science since she was a child.
 She had an interest in chaplaincy for years before feeling God's call to move forward with The Mother Church's Military Chaplain Training program.
 Kelsey was commissioned as a chaplain in the Air Force Reserves in December 2019.
-She is currently attached to Hanscom AFB.
+She transferred to the Air National Guard in May 2022 and currently serves at Otis Air National Guard Base in Cape Cod.
 She also works full-time at The Mother Church for the Committees on Publication.
-She and her husband live in Ayer, MA so they can be close to her stepson.

 Sarah Sampas (Air Force)

 Sarah Sampas became a chaplain candidate in the Air Force in 2014 and entered active duty as a chaplain in 2016.
 She is currently stationed at Lackland Air Force Base in Texas.
 She loves to be out with her squadrons but also supports chapel programs and occasionally preaches.
 She and her family are grateful for their many adventures in the Air Force chaplaincy.